Feastio

 Home » Fredericksburg

-Slate Theory Winery in Texas Hill Country
+Wine Tasting at Slate Theory Winery in the Texas Hill Country

 Jones spent several years and millions of dollars building his first winery, which opened on the Texas Wine Trail (U.S. Highway 290) six months ago, despite having no prior experience in the industry.